amrvac/amrvac/doc/convert.md

 interprets and updates the values, namely as cell-centered quantities.

-Realizing that you typically want to convert multiple data files, you can do this by repeating the above as many times as here are _*.dat_ files, by raising/changing the _restart_from_file_ identifier.
-Since you typicallly want to convert all data files between a minimum and maximum number of similarly named files, the script **aiconvert** is added.
+Realizing that you typically want to convert multiple data files, you can do this by repeating the above as many times as there are _*.dat_ files, by raising/changing the _restart_from_file_ identifier.
+Since you typically want to convert all data files between a minimum and maximum number of similarly named files, the script **aiconvert** is added.
 If you have a line `PATH="$AMRVAC_DIR:$AMRVAC_DIR/tools:./:$PATH"` in `~/.bash_profile` (or